-How to design a wellness centre and Spa: the technical guide with standard references, functional indications, interior spaces arrangement and a practical example with dwg file and 3D model to download
+Here is the technical guide to design a wellness centre.
+Standard references, functional indications, interior spaces arrangement and a practical example with a 3D BIM model to download

 In this practical guide we’ll be taking a look at how to design a wellness centre and spa, covering the main technical aspects with regards to a functional interior spaces arrangement, as everything in a spa needs to be carefully planned out to guarantee a comfortable environment for guests combined with a scenic impact.